nikita-jha/FBLACommunityServiceHoursTracker/README.md

     2).
 Project is set up for IntelliJ IDE (.idea included).
 Open project in IntelliJ or Eclpise

     3).
-Ensure dependecies from libraries are fully resolved.
+Ensure dependencies from libraries are fully resolved.
 Open Module Settings and import the libraries to run JavaFX projects.

     4).
 The Application uses MSAccess DB. https://sourceforge.net/projects/ucanaccess/files/.
 You have to download UCanAccess                   distribution and add the following JAR files to the classpath (In Intellij add these libraries as external dependencies):               ucanaccess-4.0.4.jar hsqldb-2.3.1.jar jackcess-2.1.11.jar commons-lang-2.6.jar commons-logging-1.1.3.jar The MSAaccess DB file           (FBLAAdvisorContact1.accdb) is included in the project under Database.
-Go to DBConnection.java and correct the file name where           ths file is copied.)
+Go to DBConnection.java and correct the file name where           this file is copied.)

     5).
 Compile and build the project.
 Ensure no error remains.